 Using Watch Expressions

-When you watch the value of an expression, you generally set a breakpoint When you use Instant watch, you have the option of also placing the expression in the Debug window. in a procedure in which you want to know the expression's value, and then use the Instant watch command to see the expression's value when program execution is suspended in that procedure.
+When you watch the value of an expression, you generally set a breakpoint When you use Instant watch, you have the option of also placing the expression in the Debug window.

 You can also use the last two options in the Watch Type group to suspend application execution either when an expression becomes nonzero or each time the expression's value changes from zero to nonzero or from nonzero to zero.
 Note that the term "true" when used with watchpoints refers to the logical (nonzero) state true, rather than to the bitwise complement of zero (that is, Not False, expressed as the intrinsic constant True (whose value is always -1).